felippe-regazio/logflake/README.md

 save(options?: SaveOptions): chain
 ```

 Saves the log output to a local file.
-This method depends of the option: `logDir`.
-The `logDir` option will specify where the log files must be saved.
-When calling "save()" a file having the current date as name will be created on the `logDir`.
-All the logs saved on the current day will be saved on this file, and so on.
+This method depends on the option `logDir`.
+The `logDir` option will specify where to save the log files.
+When calling "save()" a file named with the current date will be created on the `logDir`.
+All the logs saved on the current day and pointing to the same folder will be saved in the same file, and so on.

 Usage: